 Research – coffee project.

-‘Low footprint’ is a project based on the idea of using pollution (CO2) as raw material.
+‘Low footprint object’ is a project based on the idea of using pollution (CO2) as raw material.

-I produce objects from waste material mixed with a 100% natural resin (silicate), which consumes CO2 when it’s dry.
+Objects are produced from waste material mixed with a 100% natural resin (silicate) that consumes CO2 as it dries.

 © Christophe GUERIN